IsmailKallab/IsmailKallab/README.md

-- 🔭 I’m currently working on **DevOps CI/CD with Jenkins, Maven and SonarCube ...etc **
+- 🔭 I’m currently working on **DevSecOps CI/CD with Jenkins, Maven and SonarCube ...etc **

-- 🌱 I’m currently learning **DevOps CI/CD in Depth**

 - 💬 Ask me about **AWS DevOps**